hashicorp/vault-guides/governance/sentinel-cidr-whitelist/README.md

 #  Vault Sentinel policy
-This guide shows how to enable a Sentinel policy in Vault that will only allow access to a secret enpoint if the request comes from a certain ip address.
+This guide shows how to enable a Sentinel policy in Vault that will only allow access to a secret endpoint if the request comes from a certain IP CIDR, which would allow whitelisting a network range or specific IP address.

 Sentinel policies can be bound to any path within Vault using the *egp* endpoint, or to any Identity entities and groups or to tokens using the *rgp* endpoint.
 Additional information can be found [here][sentinel-docs].

 This guide only uses Sentinel for IP whitelisting of a secret endpoint.
 However there are many other types of checks available for Sentinel, such as request time, token attributes, path attributes and more.
 A complete list can be found [here][sentinel-properties]

 ## Enterprise only
-Please note that Sentinel is only available in the Enterprise version of Vault
+Please note that Sentinel is only available in Vault Enterprise Premium

 ## Estimated Time to Complete
 This exercise should only take 5-10 minutes to complete for a user familiar with Linux.